MILAN DESIGN WEEK 2026

 A curated reading of the most relevant shifts in colour, material and design direction emerging from Milan Design Week 2026.
 Developed through on-site observation, photography and analysis.

-The Milan Design Week 2026 report translates the most relevant signals from Milan into clear insight for future collections, colour direction, materials, finishes, form language and product development.
-Based on on-site observation, photography and analysis, the report connects what was seen in Milan to the broader movements shaping interiors and home design.
+The Milan Design Week 2026 Report translates the most relevant signals from Milan into clear insight for future collections, colour direction, materials, finish, form language and product development.
+Based on on site observation, photography and analysis by Titia Huisman, the report connects what was seen in Milan to broader movements shaping interiors and home design.

 From fragments to direction